-Industry and Investment NSW (formerly the Department of Primary Industries), maintains an Environmental Sustainability Branch (ESB) whose roles include environmental assessment of most new proposals, ensuring that environmental management systems are in place on mine sites to support effective progressive rehabilitation and ensuring that mined land is effectively rehabilitated and returned to a productive post mining land use.
+The Department of Primary Industries maintains an Environmental Sustainability Branch (ESB) whose roles include environmental assessment of most new proposals, ensuring that environmental management systems are in place on mine sites to support effective progressive rehabilitation and ensuring that mined land is effectively rehabilitated and returned to a productive post mining land use.

 Environmental and rehabilitation performance is enforced and regulated through title conditions.
-The principal process used is the requirement for all mines to prepare, and comply with, Mining Operations Plans (MOPs) and Annual Environmental Management Reports (AEMRs) in accordance with the Department's mining, rehabilitation and environmental management process.
+The principal process used is the requirement for all mines to prepare, and comply with, Mining Operations Plans (MOPs) and Annual Environmental Management Reports (AEMRs).
 These require mines to actively consider environmental and rehabilitation outcomes and to provide management systems to integrate these outcomes with mine planning and production.
 They also provide a mechanism to integrate the reporting requirements of other agencies into a single document.
 This coordination enhances the ability of government agencies to effectively ensure that the economic benefits of mining are balanced with good environmental management.